T3 MIDI To WAV To MP3

 you haven't started, the current position is shown as zero.

-Press the [PLAY/PAUSE] button to start recording.
+On the Tyros3 and the Tyros4 and the Tyros5, press the [PLAY/PAUSE] button to start recording.
 Start the Style and play the keyboard if you are recording live.
 If recording from a MIDI file, be sure the MIDI position is set at the beginning of the song.
-Press [PLAY/PAUSE] on the HARD DISK RECORDER, which starts the recording, and then immediately press the [PLAY/PAUSE] on the midi song, which will start the song playing.
+Press [PLAY/PAUSE] on the HARD DISK RECORDER (AUDIO RECORDER on T4 and T5), which starts the recording, and then immediately press the [PLAY/PAUSE] on the midi song, which will start the song playing.
 The midi file will play and the audio recorder will record it.

-When the song is finished playing, press the [STOP] button on the HARD DISK RECORDER.
+When the song is finished playing, press the [STOP] button on the HARD DISK RECORDER (on the AUDIO RECORDER for the Tyros4 and Tyros5).
 If you are recording a midi file, press the [STOP] button for the midi as well.
-You can listen to the result now by pressing the [PLAY/PAUSE] button in the HARD DISK RECORDER.
+You can listen to the result now by pressing the [PLAY/PAUSE] button in the RECORDER section.

 Saving your Recording